What is Skin Cancer

 First and foremost, if you see something overtly new or changing (size, shape, color, itching, not healing, unusual bleeding etc) on your skin, call the dermatologist for an evaluation, quickly.
 Don’t worry about whether you should call or not, whether it is a bother or not, or try to analyze it yourself.
 Simply go to the skin expert for an evaluation.
 Now, onward.

 Did you know that each year there are just about the same number of skin cancers detected as all other cancers combined?
 By far and away, the major cause of these skin cancers is ultraviolet radiation (uvr).
 The two major sources of uvr in our world are the sun and tanning beds.
 Sun and tanning beds are essentially the same thing, a source of uvr.
 The more exposure you have to sunlight and tanning beds, the higher your risk of getting skin cancer.
-Unfortunately for most people, even if they hear/know this early in life, by the time it "sinks in", and leads to behavioral changes on their part, (early to late 20's it seems for most people) much damage to the skin has been done.
+(We have designed a cartoon that visually demonstrates the dangers of tanning beds.
+You can see the cartoon here.)
+Unfortunately for most people, even if they hear/know this early in life, by the time it “sinks in”, and leads to behavioral changes on their part, (early to late 20′s it seems for most people) much damage to the skin has been done.
 Looking in the mirror at that point, little of the actual damage is very visible.
 However, even if uvr is conscientiously avoided from this age on, signs of the damage will continue to show up on the skin for the rest of their life, in the form of wrinkles, freckles, more moles, poor skin texture, and skin cancers.
-I am not saying once you reach your late 20's, game over, don't worry about ultraviolet radiation (uvr) exposure anymore, it won't matter.
+I am not saying once you reach your late 20′s, game over, don’t worry about ultraviolet radiation (uvr) exposure anymore, it won’t matter.
 It will.
-If you are not careful about protecting your skin from uvr after your 20's, you will certainly do a lot more skin damage, and further increase your chance for skin cancer.
+If you are not careful about protecting your skin from uvr after your 20′s, you will certainly do a lot more skin damage, and further increase your chance for skin cancer.

 The three major types of skin cancer are basal cell skin cancer (bcc), squamous cell skin cancer (scc), and melanoma.
 They are distinct and separate skin cancers.
 They are not different stages of “skin cancer”, and they do not turn into one another.
 They each get their name from the different skin cells from which they develop.
 Bcc and scc are similar in many ways, and are often discussed together.
 They are both almost always caused by “too much” uvr, either from the sun or tanning beds.
 Therefore, they almost always appear in sun exposed skin.
 Over time, the uvr causes skin cells to become damaged.
 Some of these places become cancer.
 Since this damage accumulates over time, bcc and scc are usually seen in older people, though there are many instances where people in their 20′s and 30′s are affected.